Do you know what you’ll create, post, and share for your business this Tuesday?

-When you divide the traffic potential by the search results available and multiple that by 1,000 you can have an easy to look at the number that gives you an idea of the topics that have low competition and high traffic potential.
+When you divide the traffic potential by the search results available and multiply that by 1,000, you can have an easy look at the number that gives you an idea of the topics that have low competition and high traffic potential.

 Find potential ranking opportunity gaps in the current search results

-Even though post topics might have a good traffic score, and as a result have high traffic potential and low competition, doesn’t automatically mean you can take over their spot in the search results.
+Even though post topics might have a good traffic score and, as a result, have high traffic potential and low competition, it doesn’t automatically mean you can take over their spot in the search results.

 So in the next step, we’re going to be looking at all the search results on the first page of Google, and we’re going to identify potential gaps in the current content.

-- How fresh is the answer provided, is the result a post from two years ago and potentially not relevant anymore?
+- How fresh is the answer provided?
+Is the result a post from two years ago and potentially irrelevant?

 - How qualitative is the content?
 Do you think there is an opportunity to go deeper, to deliver a more in-depth answer to the question?

 - What is the domain rank of the sites delivering the answers?
 You can use the MOZBar SEO toolbar for this.
 See what the Domain Authority is of the website currently ranking compared to yours.
 If a similar or lower domain authority compared to your domain is ranking, it is a good signal that this particular topic is not overly crowded yet, and it is not too competitive.

 - How well do the current results answer those questions that you’re searching for?
 How relevant are the answers, and could you easily improve on them?

 Add these potential opportunity gaps to your master sheet.
 So that your sheet will look like this